Skip to content

 Alcohol: While it may be tempting to have a drink to “numb the pain”, alcohol can actually slow down the healing process.
 Alcohol can also dehydrate your body and contribute to inflammation.

-Caffeine: While caffeine can be found in many foods and beverages, it can also contribute to dehydration.
+Caffeine: While caffeine can be found in many foods and beverages, it can also contribute to dehydration that negatively impacts glute strains.
 A lack of hydration can slow down the healing process and increase inflammation.
 This means you should limit your intake of coffee, tea, and energy drinks while you recover from a glute strain.

 Red Meat: While protein is important for healing, red meat can be counterproductive.
 Red meat is high in saturated fat and can increase inflammation in the body.
 Instead, try to eat lean proteins such as chicken, fish, or plant-based options.